 As part of the adoption of IFRS13, the Surplus Assets held by the Authority were revalued during 2016/17 according to the prescribed valuation techniques as detailed below.
-Further valuations of the surplus land were carried out in 2018/19.
-There were no transfers between levels 1 and 2 during 2018/19.
+Valuations of parcels of surplus land were carried out in 2022/23.
+There were no transfers between levels 1 and 2 during 2022/23.
 Surplus land at Rosebery Road has been mainly transferred as part of the Broadland Growth Ltd housing development; the remainder was revalued in 2019/20 with no transfer between level 1 and 2.

 Surplus Assets Held at Fair Value Quoted Other Significant Fair Value as at

-Value in Significant Other Un- 31 March 2022
+· Value in Significant Other Un- 31 March 2023

 Active Observable observable

 Markets for Inputs Inputs

 Identical

 Assets (Level 2) (Level 3)

 (Level 1)

 £'000 £'000 £'000 £'000

 Recurring Fair Value

 Measurements

-Land - - - 909
+Land - - - 5,197